Tughuzhuqo Qizbech movement: Movement

 The Sultan of Egypt sends him greetings...

-Kizbech Tughuzhugo died of wounds received in action on February 28, 1840, during the Siege of Veliaminovsky.
+Qizbech Tughuzhugo died of wounds received in action on February 28, 1840, during the Siege of Veliaminovsky.
 He had six different fatal wounds at the time.
 Some other sources claim he died in battle.
 According to other sources, he died on December 12, 1839 or March 12, 1840.
 Before his death, he made a speech:

 I am content with the life I have lived.
 What I have witnessed here today is a great honor and immense happiness for me.
 With God's will, the work we have started will not remain unfinished.
 My life was not in vain.
 The Circassians have united.
 They have become one heart, one fist.
 The victory we have won here today is one of the greatest victories.
 I take the honor of swinging my sword in such a great victory.
 I have done all I could.
 My time has come.
 Without turning back from my cause, I am going to meet Allah as a martyr.

 The sea is salty, but the fish living in that sea has no trace of salt in its body.
 Do not be deceived by worldly goods and make a mistake.
 They will do everything they can to deceive you, offering you wealth and possessions.
 We must live our religion and customs in purity, without abandoning our ablution and prayer.
 They will ensure that we live as a nation.
 If our lands are occupied by the infidels, our sacred cause will not be realized.
 You see the lives of our brothers deceived by the infidels.
 They coveted worldly goods and abandoned Allah.
 Do not fear death, for it will come to everyone.